seoanezonjic/ExpHunterSuite/Readme.md

     Note: we recommend to use ENSEMBL identifiers for the functional analysis.

 Here we include an example in which the targets file must include the samples (CTL, TreatA and TreatB), the samples condition (Ctrl or Treat) and to which age_group they belong (adult or child).
-The multifactorial correction (-v and -M) or co-expression analysis using extra measures (-S and -C) require additional information that must be included in targets file.
+The correction including additional factors (-v and -M) or co-expression analysis using extra measures (-S and -C) require additional information that must be included in targets file.
 Extra measures are named as _traits_.
 These options use the _traits_ column names as arguments.

 | sample                                | treat        |  age_group |
 |---------------------------------------|--------------|------------|